giovannigarifo/sharenbook/README.md

-# Lab1
+# Lab2

-Repository for the lab1 exercise of MAD: two activities to manage the user profile.
+Repository for the lab2 exercise of MAD:
+- Activity for ad creation of a book
+- Firebase support
+- Navigation scheme

 ## Resources